Édgar Ramírez

 Édgar Filiberto Ramírez Arellano ([ˈeðɣaɾ raˈmiɾes], born 25 March 1977) is a Venezuelan actor.

-Ramírez studied communications at the Andrés Bello Catholic University.
-He then worked in media and considered becoming a diplomat.
-When Guillermo Arriaga praised a short film he had done, he decided to pursue his performing hobby as a career.
-He played Carlos the Jackal in the 2010 biopic series Carlos, a role for which he won the César Award for Most Promising Actor at the 2011 César Awards, and was nominated for a Golden Globe and Emmy Award for Best Actor.
-He also played Larry, a CIA operative in the film Zero Dark Thirty, Paz—a CIA assassin—in The Bourne Ultimatum, and boxer Roberto Durán in Hands of Stone.
-Ramírez won at the 2012 ALMA Awards for Ares in Wrath of the Titans.
-He received several award nominations for his portrayal of Gianni Versace in the 2018 miniseries The Assassination of Gianni Versace: American Crime Story.
+After studying communications at the Andrés Bello Catholic University, Ramírez worked in media and considered becoming a diplomat.
+When filmmaker Guillermo Arriaga praised a short film he had done, he decided to pursue his performing hobby as a career.

+Ramírez played a CIA assassin in the action-thriller film The Bourne Ultimatum (2007).
+His portrayal of Carlos the Jackal in the 2010 biopic television miniseries Carlos won him the César Award for Most Promising Actor, and nominations for a Golden Globe and Emmy Award for Best Actor.
+He then played a CIA operative in the film Zero Dark Thirty (2012), and boxer Roberto Durán in the biographical sports film Hands of Stone (2016).

+Ramírez received several accolades for his portrayal of Gianni Versace in the 2018 miniseries The Assassination of Gianni Versace: American Crime Story.
 In 2020, he had a recurring role in the HBO miniseries The Undoing.
 In 2022, Ramírez was part of the Un Certain Regard jury at the Cannes Film Festival.